-- The Consultation Council/Strategic Planning Agenda will identify three categories of items: - Governance recommendations to be developed by the body on policy and strategic planning - May require protracted discussions with multiple readings, time for information to be taken back to constituent groups for discussion - Results in formal recommendation or acceptance by the body - Looking for consensus - o Consultation providing suggestions prior to administrative decisions - Shorter discussions -individuals on committee empowered to provide suggestions or request further input from stakeholders not necessarily constituent groups - No formal recommendation or acceptance by the body - Information/Communication - Single agenda discussion may involve presentation of administrative decisions or actions by offices or constituent groups
+- The Consultation Council/Strategic Planning Agenda will identify five categories of items: - Governance recommendations to be developed by the body on policy and strategic planning - May require protracted discussions with multiple readings, time for information to be taken back to constituent groups for discussion - Results in formal recommendation or acceptance by the body - Looking for consensus - Consultation providing suggestions prior to administrative decisions - Shorter discussions -individuals on committee empowered to provide suggestions or request further input from stakeholders not necessarily constituent groups - No formal recommendation or acceptance by the body - o Guided Pathways - - Provide information on statewide initiative and updates on how our campus is implementing this initiative

-- Shall be used to provide planning committees opportunities to present periodic reports - Program reviews and annual updates after approval by either President's Cabinet for non-instructional programs or Academic Senate for instructional programs, program reviews and annual updates will be presented as information items to Consultation Council/Strategic Planning Committee so that budget and planning recommendations and justifications can be included in planning committee conversations and prioritizations. - The Consultation Council/Strategic Planning Agenda may also include Accreditation-related items as the committee also serves as the Accreditation Steering Committee.
+- No formal recommendations or acceptance by the body - o Accreditation - - Accreditation chair(s) provide updates and information to the body regarding status of accreditation and recommendations - o Information/Communication - - Single agenda discussion may involve presentation of administrative decisions or actions by offices or constituent groups - Shall be used to provide planning committees opportunities to present periodic reports - Program reviews and annual updates after approval by either President's Cabinet for non-instructional programs or Academic Senate for instructional programs, program reviews and annual updates will be presented as information items to Consultation Council/Strategic Planning Committee so that budget and planning recommendations and justifications can be included in planning committee conversations and prioritizations. - The Consultation Council/Strategic Planning Agenda may also include Accreditationrelated items as the committee also serves as the Accreditation Steering Committee.